rwydaegh/goliat/docs/user_guide/user_guide.md

 - **Manage disk space**: For serial workflows on machines with limited storage, use `"auto_cleanup_previous_results": ["output"]` to automatically delete previous simulation files.
 See [Configuration Guide](../developer_guide/configuration.md#execution-control) for details.
 -   **Customize with Confidence**: Feel free to modify frequencies and placements in your configuration files.
 However, for consistency with GOLIAT's protocols, it's generally recommended to keep the core antenna models fixed.
 -   **Effective Debugging**: Always consult the `logs/` directory for detailed error messages.
 You can also rerun specific phases of a study (e.g., `"do_setup": false, "do_run": false, "do_extract": true`) to isolate and debug issues more efficiently.
+-   **Analyze Logs**: Use `goliat stats <path>` to parse verbose logs into a JSON summary (for a single file) or generate statistical plots (for a directory of logs).
+This is helpful for analyzing solver performance and timing.

 You can now navigate GOLIAT and perform EMF dosimetry simulations.
 For hands-on examples, proceed to the [Tutorials](../tutorials/overview.md).
 For a complete reference of all available features, see the [Full List of Features](../reference/full_features_list.md).
 If you have any further questions or encounter issues, please open a [GitHub Issue](https://github.com/rwydaegh/goliat/issues).